jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_drilldown_sqlactivity.md

 The tree will show one entry for each session that is blocked, and one for each session that is blocking another but is not blocked itself.
 Sessions at the top of the tree (those that do not have a "parent" in the tree) are at the head of the blocking chain.

-The Blocking grid is not refreshed automatically.
-To refresh the Blocking grid, click **Refresh**.
+The screen refreshes automatically.
+To pause Auto Refresh click {% include inline_imageClient.html file="tb_drilldown_session_refresh.png" alt="Pause Auto Refresh" %}.
+Click again to re-start auto refresh.

 SQL Server sessions can be closed by clicking **Kill Session**.
 This will terminate the entire connection (SPID), not just the lock you selected.